stet-stet/DDD/README.md

 ```

-Confirm that the resulting json files are nonempty.
+Confirm that the resulting json files are nonempty, and each entry contains the absolute path of the speech samples.

 Step 3: run the script.